Return To Home Page

 Generation No. 1

-1. MARY MOLLIE4 REYNOLDS (HARTWELL STAIN3, HENRY B.2, HENRY1) was born 06 Jun 1859 in Bradley Co., Arkansas, and died 08 Feb 1927 in Little Rock, Arkansas, Confederate Home.
+1. MARY MOLLIE4 REYNOLDS (HARTWELL STAIN3, HENRY B.2, HENRY1) was born 06 Jun 1859 in Dorsey Co., Arkansas, and died 08 Feb 1927 in Little Rock, Arkansas, Confederate Home.
 She married WAMPUM EDWARD MCMILLIAN 24 Feb 1877 in Bradley County, AR, son of LOUIS MCMILLIAN and MARY MARKS.
-He was born Jan 1844 in Giles, Tennessee, and died 12 Dec 1920 in Little Rock Ar., Confederate Home, Sweet Home.
+He was born Jan 1844 in Giles County, Tennessee, and died 12 Dec 1920 in Little Rock AR., Confederate Home, Sweet Home.

 Notes for MARY MOLLIE REYNOLDS: